-RightCare has a Case Management Program, which includes screening criteria for acceptance, continued stay and reasons for case closure.
-Case Management is defined as a collaborative process of assessment, planning, facilitation, care coordination, evaluation and advocacy to meet an individual's and family's comprehensive health needs through communication and the available resources to promote quality cost effective outcomes.
-Elders, adult and children at clinical risk because of the mental health, psychosocial and/or co-morbid problems are referred and evaluated for the Intensive Case Management (ICM) Program.
-Referrals for case management are taken from inpatient facilities, outpatient providers, Health Plan representatives, Utilization Review Clinicians, members or families.
+RightCare has a Service Coordination Program, which includes screening criteria for acceptance, continued stay and reasons for case closure.
+Service Coordination is defined as a collaborative process of assessment, planning, facilitation, care coordination, evaluation and advocacy to meet an individual's and family's comprehensive health needs through communication and the available resources to promote quality cost effective outcomes.
+Elders, adult and children at clinical risk because of the mental health, psychosocial and/or co-morbid problems are referred and evaluated for the Intensive Service Coordination (ICM) Program.
+Referrals for Service Coordination are taken from inpatient facilities, outpatient providers, Health Plan representatives, Utilization Review Clinicians, members or families.
 To make a referral, please call our ICM staff direct line at 1-855-395-9652.

-2.4.18.1 Mental Health Rehabilitation (MHR) Services and Targeted Case Management
+Mental Health Rehabilitation (MHR) Services, Targeted Service Coordination and Care Coordination